 How much Housing Benefit will I lose?

-- Those with one spare bedroom will have their Housing Benefit reduced by 14%
+- Those with one spare bedroom will have the maximum rent that can be used in the Housing Benefit calculation reduced by 14%.

-- Those with two or more spare bedrooms will have their Housing Benefit reduced by 25%
+- Those with two or more spare bedrooms will have the maximum rent that can be used in the Housing Benefit calculation reduced by 25%.

 When should I claim?